wincentwang/WinApp/README.md

-# WinApp
+# WinApp Abstract
 Quick Develop Project of Java

-# Q&A
+* Include front-end js library.such as:jqgrid,treegrid,tree,layui.
-If you have question,you can send email to me,l will reply as soon as possbile!
+* Include many popular framework.such as:spring,shiro and quartz,you can build project easily.
-* email:wangwincent@163.com
+* Include system module.such as:dictionary,permission control,system log,sql monitor and code generator.

 # Tech Framework